Cezary924/Open-Hardware-Monitor-Dashboard-for-Raspberry-Pi/README.md

 ```
 python src/main.py
 ```
 2. During the first launch, the script created a *config.ini* file in a *config* directory.
-Please, edit the file with your data *(server IP, port & )*.
+Please, edit the file with your data *(server IP, port & updateInterval)*.
    > At this step, please remember to run the server built into the Open Hardware Monitor app.
 3. If the information provided is correct, the script will start successfully and create a dashboard window.
 4. Enjoy!